Blog post

 On the topic of false-positives, it wasn’t only security rules that saw improvements.
 Sonar puts in a significant amount of effort to make sure only true issues are raised, and our developers are always reviewing issues raised by Python rules to make sure they are accurate and relevant.
 They also receive reports from our community and through commercial support channels.

-Not counting all of the FPs fixed by updates to the analysis engine, there were 31 specific false-positives our developers addressed in SonarQube 9.9 LTS!
+Not counting all of the FPs fixed by updates to the analysis engine, there were 31 specific false-positives our developers addressed in SonarQube Server 9.9 LTS!

 New Rules